Oshiruko: Sweet Azuki Red Bean Soup with Mochi

-When it comes to winter dishes in Japan, we Japanese often enjoy soup dishes with “Mochi (餅)” rice cakes.
+When it comes to Japanese winter dishes, what comes to my mind right away is soup dishes with “Mochi (餅)” rice cakes.

-Among those, “Oshiruko (お汁粉)” is a quintessential dish consisting of baked or steamed Mochi rice cakes in sweet Azuki red bean soup.
+Among those, “Oshiruko (お汁粉)” is a quintessential variety typically consisting of toasted or steamed Mochi cakes in sweet Azuki red bean soup.

 Oshiruko with Oshinko